 The FWMSH Little Scholars Program is designed to help bridge the gap between first through fifth grade virtual learners and their district's home campus.

 This Museum pilot program supports students with their school lessons in safe, immersive learning environments within the Museum.
 Students' learning will be enriched by their interaction with scientific specimens, authentic artifacts, and Museum experts.

-The fall semester begins October 5 and ends December 18 and will resume the spring semester on January 6, 2021 and ends on June 18, 2021.
+The fall semester of the Little Scholars Program ends December 18 and will resume the spring semester on January 6, 2021 and ends on June 18, 2021.
 Classes meet Monday through Friday beginning at 8 AM and ending at 3 PM, with all holidays following the FWISD calendar.

 Ensuring student safety by maintaining social distancing and proper sanitization measures while also providing extraordinary learning enrichment, is a top priority of the FWMSH Little Scholars Program.

 Enrolled students will be organized into “pods” of ten, based on grade and home campus.
 Each pod will have a teacher and an assistant to facilitate their course work.
 Creative experiences, observations, and interactions with the Museum’s vast teaching collection of scientific specimens and historic artifacts, visits to Museum exhibits and the Noble Planetarium and more, will also be included in a typical week.